yongenportkey/nus-workshop-2024-microsite/docs/smart-contract/creation/template.md

 # Scaffolding a new project

-The `AELF Contract Templates` (AElf.ContractTemplates) tool provides a streamlined foundation for developing smart contracts on the aelf blockchain platform.
-This tool offers a standardized and efficient starting point, accelerating the development process by eliminating boilerplate code and promoting best practices.
-Developers can leverage `AELF Contract Templates` to create secure, modular, and interoperable smart contracts within the aelf ecosystem.
+## About `AELF Contract Templates`

+Streamlined framework for swift and secure smart contract development on AElf blockchain.
+Eliminates template code, enforces best practices, and ensures modularity and interoperability.

 # Install